-- Update each device to the latest firmware. - In OvrC: - Delete the OvrC Pro device (Arankis 310 Router or Ovrc Pro Hub) from your PCNA course customer site. - Transfer the other devices to inventory. - o Delete the PCNA course customer site you created in Course 5. - Factory-reset each device (including the OvrC Pro Hub, if applicable).
+- Update each device to the latest firmware.

+- In OvrC:

+- Delete the OvrC Pro device (Arankis 310 Router) from your PCNA course customer site.

+- Transfer the other devices to inventory.

+- o Delete the PCNA course customer site you created in Course 5.

+- Factory-reset each device.